 This study of the integers includes but is not limited to: primes and their distribution, divisibility and congruences, quadratic reciprocity, special numerical functions such as Euler's one-function, and Diophantine equations.
 Students consider the influence number theory has had on the development of algebra and the interplay between the two.
 Previously MA 0337.

 MATH 3342 Theory of Computation

+3 Credits

 Prerequisite: MATH 2231.

 This course explores what computers can and can't do, although it does not require any background in computer science or programming.
 Topics include finite state machines, push-down automata, Turing machines and recursive functions; mechanisms for formal languages, such as regular grammars, context-free grammars, context-sensitive grammars; and decidable versus undecidable problems.
 Previously MA 0342.

+MATH 3345 Functional Programming

+3 Credits

+Prerequisites: CPSC 1101, MATH 2231.

+This course provides an introduction to the theory and practice of programming in the functional paradigm.
+Functional programming is based on a view of computing as calculation.
+This approach facilitates the development of programs that are concise, elegant, and free of broad classes of errors.
+Topics covered will include basic calculation in the functional style, recursion, data types, higher-order functions, and user interactions.
+This course is intended for students with some imperative programming experience who wish to expand their knowledge.

 MATH 3351 Probability Theory

 3 Credits

 Attributes: EDCG Educational Studies Cognate

 Prerequisites: MATH 2231 or CPEG 2245; MATH 2243 or MATH 2273.
 Topics in this course include counting techniques; axiomatic probability theory; discrete and continuous sample spaces; random variables, cumulative distribution functions, probability density and mass functions; joint distributions; expected value and moments; common distributions like the normal, binomial, and Poisson distributions; and limit laws.
 Previously MA 0351.

 MATH 3352 Mathematical Statistics

 3 Credits

 Attributes: EDCG Educational Studies Cognate

 Prerequisite: MATH 3351.

 This course covers transformations of random variables; statistical application of probability; theory of sampling and the Central Limit Theorem; variances of sums and averages; estimation and hypothesis testing; and least squares, curve-fitting, and regression.
-Previously MA
+Previously MA 0352.

 MATH 3354 Actuarial Problem Solving

 1 Credit

 Prerequisite: MATH 3352 (may be taken concurrently).

 This course explores the methods and techniques of solving problems in actuarial mathematics for students interested in the actuary field.
 This course covers, via student led problem sessions and lectures, the tools for quantitatively assessing risk as presented on Society of Actuaries Exam P. Previously MA 0354.

 MATH 3361 Topics in Algebra

 3 Credits

 Prerequisite: MATH 3336.